 Kaimahi Kani Rākau

-Wood processing workers set up and use woodworking machinery to cut logs into timber for building, furniture, paper and other products.
+Wood processing workers set up and use woodworking machinery to cut logs into timber for building, furniture and other products.

 Wood processing workers usually earn

 Pay for wood processing workers varies depending on experience.

 - Trainee wood processing workers usually earn between minimum wage and $35,000 a year.

 - Qualified wood processing workers can earn between $35,000 and $50,000.

 Sources: Competenz, 2017; Stats NZ, '2013 Census', 2017.

 - PAYE.net.nz website - use this calculator to convert pay and salary information